ExPLoRA: Parameter-Efficient Extended Pre-training to Adapt Vision Transformers under Domain Shifts

 Method

-ExPLoRA works on a ViT with L layers as follows:
+ExPLoRA works on a ViT with L layers as follows (see also our top-most figure):

-1. Initialize a frozen ViT with pre-trained weights WDS from source domains DS (e.g., DinoV2 or MAE weights from natural images).
+1. Initialize a frozen ViT with pre-trained weights WS from source domains S (e.g., DinoV2 or MAE weights from natural images).

 2. Unfreeze all parameters of a subset U of the L ViT blocks (usually just 1 or 2 blocks).